Mike McGuirk: Professional wrestling career

 In October 2004, she appeared at Wrestling Reunion II in New Jersey and also repeated her performance for an Indianapolis, Indiana show.
 In May 2010, she made an appearance at the Legends of the Ring convention.
 McGuirk was inducted into the IHWE Hall of Fame of Wrestling along with her father, LeRoy McGuirk for their contribution to the sport of professional wrestling in June 2015.

 In October 2019, it was announced that McGuirk would be inducted into the New England Pro Wrestling Hall Of Fame Class Of 2020 on July 17 in Warwick, Rhode Island.

 Personal life

 McGuirk was once married to Brian Blair of The Killer Bees.
-The pair later divorced.
+The pair later divorced and she married wrestler Doug Somers, a marriage which also resulted in divorce.
+She also had a relationship with wrestler Ted DiBiase.
 She has two children, Priscilla and Max.
 Her son Max has worked as a professional wrestler.

 She first acquired her real estate license in 1983.
 After leaving the professional wrestling industry, she began working as a real estate agent.
 She has also worked in politics and is a member of the Republican party.
 In addition, she was the secretary of three county commissioners and worked as a flight attendant.